MAYANK5287003/Netflix-Data-Analysis/README.md

 - 📺 Distribution of Movies vs TV Shows
 - 📈 Trends in content releases over the years
 - 🌍 Country-wise contribution to Netflix’s library
 - ⭐ Analysis of ratings, genres, and durations
+- Added the Power Bi dashboard

 ## 🛠️ Tools & Libraries
 - **Python**